Symptoms begin gradually and include worsening fatigue, itchiness, and, later, jaundice.

 An imaging test can confirm the diagnosis.

-Treatment focuses on relieving symptoms, but liver transplantation can prolong life.
+Treatment focuses on relieving symptoms, but only liver transplantation can prolong life.

 Symptoms of Primary Sclerosing Cholangitis